-Rejection Sensitive Dysphoria is a common challenge with ADHD.
-RSD usually features at least some anxiety, usually related to feeling rejected or fearing you will be rejected.
-Addressing your RSD with things like therapy or the Inflow app can help you manage your anxiety and ADHD at the same time.
+Rejection sensitive dysphoria (RSD) is a common challenge with ADHD.
+RSD usually features anxiety related to rejection.
+Addressing your RSD with things like therapy or the Inflow app can help you manage both at the same time.

-Women are twice as likely to have generalized anxiety disorder.
+- Women are twice as likely to have an anxiety disorder.

 ADHD and anxiety are both chronic conditions that can make life, work, and relationships challenging.
 It’s not always easy to know if you have ADHD, anxiety, or even both.

-If you’re questioning your anxiety or ADHD diagnoses—or looking to get diagnosed—you should listen to your instincts.
-Do some self-reflection via journaling, asking friends/partners for feedback, and observing your day-to-day moods.
+If you’re questioning your anxiety or ADHD diagnoses—or looking to get diagnosed with one or both—you should listen to your instincts.

 If you feel your current diagnosis (or lack thereof) isn’t quite right, reach out to your doctor.
-You deserve an accurate diagnosis, because that will lead to proper treatment.
+You deserve an accurate diagnosis and proper treatment.
 And that will ultimately result in a calmer, happier life.